antonioii/js-calculator/README.md

 1. Add onclick event in each button to become smaller;
 2. Add the javascript functions to the calculator;
+3. Edit the footer;
-3. A clear entry button?
+4. A clear entry button?

 ## Calculator Sample with Colors and Font Family